5 Best Strength Training Exercises for Swimmers

 But there’s more: pull-ups also target your t-spine, forearms (helpful in strengthening your early vertical forearm), traps, arms, and shoulders.
 Not bad for an exercise that doesn’t require any equipment outside of a sturdy weight-bearing pull-up bar.

-“This exercise helps increase my strength to weight ratio in a movement that directly translates to the pool,” Adrian says.
+“This exercise helps increase my strength-to-weight ratio in a movement that directly translates to the pool,” Adrian says.

 The progressions and variations with pull-ups are almost endless.
 For beginners, start with simple hangs and inverted body rows before progressing to assisted and negative pull-ups.